 Your rental reservation guarantees a car, of some kind, just not necessarily the one you reserved.
 This is why sometimes when you reserve a Ford Focus and end up with a Mustang, you aren’t charged extra.
 The reverse is also true—if you reserved an SUV and all they have is hatchbacks, you’ll be practicing your creative car-packing.
 (The rental company will give you a discount, at least.)
 And if they’re completely out of cars, they’re required to find you one from somewhere, even if it’s another company.
 But at that point, it may be faster to just rent elsewhere.

 You're agreeing to let the rental company track your location

 Many rental car companies have GPS in their cars, partly to help you navigate a new city, but also to make sure you’re not illegally taking it on road trips to Tijuana.
-Your rental agreement often has geographic boundaries for where you can take the car, and if the GPS shows you’ve gone outside those boundaries, they might assess a fee.
+Your rental agreement often has geographic boundaries for where you can take the car (as well as included mileage), and if the GPS shows you’ve gone outside those boundaries, they might charge a fee.
 It’s all in the fine print, but if you’re planning a road trip across state or international lines in a rental car, ask before you sign.

 Turning on the toll transponder comes with a big daily fee

 Many U.S. cities are now crisscrossed by toll roads, and rental car companies are nice enough to “lend” you a toll transponder to make driving through them easier.
-However, they often charge a daily flat rate of around $7, on top of whatever tolls you accumulate.
+However, they often charge a daily flat rate of around $5 (even if you don’t go through a toll), on top of whatever tolls you accumulate.
 So if you see that little box attached to the windshield, and you activate it, you’ve just agreed to at least that daily flat rate.
-One way around this is buying your own at a grocery store as soon as you land, and activating it before you hit the road.
+One way around this is bringing your own EZ-Pass, or going the old-school way and waiting in line to pay the toll.